Reading Time: 8 minutes

 www.lcsd.gov.hk/en/stadium/ hks/locations-directions.html

-Tickets: www.tickets.hkrugby.com, your local Mini Rugby team or see below for info on packages with discounts
+Tickets: www.hksevens.com or through your local Mini Rugby team, alternatively see below for info on packages with discounts

 Kids under 2: Free entry